LDAWG-a11y/a11yWebApp/src/guides/contrast-requirements-for-wcag-2-2-level-aa.md

 ![Annotated screen shot of the Make Things Accessible Home page, with the DevTools open.
 The annotations are arrows, which show the elements panel, the span node that contains the text, the Computed properties pane and finally the computed values for font size and weigh are highlighted.](src/guideImg/screenshot-1.png)

 In the above screen shot I've placed a series of arrows and boxes which outline key controls or information points, which in essence is Elements > the DOM node ( a `<span>`) > the Computed pane and finally the CSS properties and values for both `font-size` and `font-weight`.
 We have the values 72px for the font's size and 900 for the font's weight.
 Obviously both these values far exceed the minimum requirement for not only Level AA, but also Level AAA (we do try).
 But now we know the actual size and weight of the text that means something, we know anything above 700 for weight is considered "Bold" and we also know 72px is a very large font, but that information may have been super useful on another site, as it may have failed and we may have been tasked with finding problems to help put right.

+### Finding contrast issues

+There are dozens if not hundreds of ways to find the contrast of an element and its background, I don't really want to focus on this too much, as sometimes I'll use WebAIM and others I'll use Color Contrast Analyser, the latter being the better as you don't have to go digging around in the CSS and potentially converting colour formats to Hex so you can paste the values in to WebAIM.
+The other obvious benefit is you can just select the picker and drag it anywhere across your desktops, but again, it's unlikely there is a keyboard alternative that offers that level of precision (I haven't checked), so whatever tool, browser extension or website you use, just use that if you are comfortable with it